hardisj/erinsaudiocorner/content/english/loudspeakers/Rythmik-F12G-Direct-Servo-Subwoofer.md

 #### Large Signal Analysis:

 The following is an inside peek in to the inner workings of a speaker driver.
-The Klippel LSI parameter is used to provide Linear One-Way Xmax: maximal excursion within some distortion threshold.
+The [Klippel LSI](https://www.klippel.de/products/rd-system/modules/lsi-large-signal-identification-da2.html) module is used to provide Linear One-Way Xmax: maximal excursion within some distortion threshold.
 In the case of subwoofers, the distortion threshold is 20% total harmonic distortion (THD) which is becoming the standard for acceptable subwoofer distortion thresholds¹.
 The data below provide engineers the ability to better understand how their product is performing in order to make adjustments to the design and improve performance and/or maximize the cost to performance ratio.
 It is worth mentioning that no driver is perfect and while some curves may look great, I've found the real engineers are making compromises where it makes sense.

 Linear excursion is typically comprised of three main aspects: 1) motor force over excursion (Bl(x)), 2) suspension over excursion (Km(x)), and 3) inductance over excursion (Le(x)).
 These parameters play in to the previously mentioned 20% THD threshold.
 The least of which is used to determine the driver's linear performance for specification purposes.